rd4com/mojo-ui-html/readme.md

 - Use a socket as PythonObject for now
 - To make it platform agnostic and ready to runs anywhere with little changes.

-### 🛞 Non blocking event loop
+### 🛞 Non blocking event loop (default mode: blocking)
 - Usecase: if no request/event, custom user defined calculations on multiple workers.
-- For now, manually slowed down by a call to the time.sleep()
+- Additionally, slowed down by a call to the time.sleep()

 ### 🏕️ Immediate mode vs retained
 - Works inside an explicitely user-defined loop
-  - the user choose what should happen when there are no events.
+  - the user choose what should happen when there are no events. (not implemented yet)
 - The full dom is re-generated after each event
 ### 🎨 CSS and HTML
 - Interesting features: